browserengineering/book/book/scheduling-and-threading.md

 [optimizing surfaces](visual-effects.md#optimizing-surface-use) was important!
 In any case, I encourage you to do this profiling, to see for yourself.

-The best way to optimize `draw` is to perform raster and draw on the GPU--- modern browsers do this---so that the draws can happen in parallel in GPU hardware.
+The best way to optimize `draw` is to perform raster and draw on the GPU---modern browsers do this---so that the draws can happen in parallel in GPU hardware.
 Skia supports GPU raster, so you could try it.
 But raster and draw sometimes really do take a lot of time on complex pages, even with the GPU.
 So rendering pipeline parallelism is a performance win regardless, and if it's